s-j-pearce/Glossary-of-Tech-Terms/README.md

 Programming paradigms are a way to classify programming languages based on their features.
 Languages can be classified into multiple paradigms.
 ### Procedural programming paradigm
 Procedural programming is a programming paradigm, derived from structured programming, based upon the concept of the procedure call.
+## Some Common Paradigms:
+### Imperative:
+Programming with an explicit sequence of commands that update state.
+### Declarative:
+Programming by specifying the result you want, not how to get it.
+### Structured:
+Programming with clean, goto-free, nested control structures.
+### Procedural:
+Imperative programming with procedure calls.
+### Functional (Applicative):
+Programming with function calls that avoid any global state.
+### Function-Level (Combinator):
+Programming with no variables at all.
+### Object-Oriented:
+Programming by defining objects that send messages to each other.
+Objects have their own internal (encapsulated) state and public interfaces.
+Object orientation can be:
+* Class-based: Objects get state and behavior based on membership in a class.
+* Prototype-based: Objects get behavior from a prototype object.
+### Event-Driven:
+Programming with emitters and listeners of asynchronous actions.
+### Flow-Driven:
+Programming processes communicating with each other over predefined channels.
+### Logic (Rule-based):
+Programming by specifying a set of facts and rules.
+An engine infers the answers to questions.
+### Constraint:
+Programming by specifying a set of constraints.
+An engine finds the values that meet the constraints.
+### Aspect-Oriented:
+Programming cross-cutting concerns applied transparently.
+### Reflective:
+Programming by manipulating the program elements themselves.
+### Array:
+Programming with powerful array operators that usually make loops unnecessary.